Harriet Elizabeth Byrd: Career

 Byrd was elected to the state house to represent Laramie County in 1980, becoming the first black woman to serve in the Wyoming state legislature.
-She served in the state house for eight years before her elected to the Wyoming Senate.
+She served in the state house for eight years before being elected to the Wyoming Senate.

 In 1988, Byrd and James Applegate won the Democratic nomination for the two senate seats from Laramie while incumbent Alvin Wiederspahn lost.
 She spent $1,094 during the primary campaign.
 She was redistricted to the 5th district and lost reelection to Republican nominee Cynthia Lummis in the 1992 election.
 Byrd raised and spent $1,691 in the primary and $8,187 in the general election against the $10,662 spent by Lummis.

 During her tenure in the state house she was a member of the Transportation and Highways, and the Education, Health and Welfare committees.
 During her tenure in the state senate she served on the Education committee.
 In 1987, she tied with Lauris Tysdal and placed behind Dan S. Budd for worst state legislator in the 49th session.
 She supported Jesse Jackson during the 1988 Democratic presidential primaries and attended the 1992 Democratic National Convention as an uncommitted delegate.

 Chuck Graves, the chair of the Wyoming Democratic Party, talked to Byrd about running for a seat in the United States Senate in the 1990 election against incumbent Republican Senator Alan Simpson.